starmadegeek/ms23-dsa-hw14/README.md

 ### Review

 Did I correctly anticipate the difficulties?
+Yes,
+I did correctly anticipate the difficulties with the offer method and the implementation of binary search which satisfies the equivalent element order rule.

 How did the plan go?
+The plan went smoothly
+as I have kept in mind the later challenges I might face in efficieny tests and implemented the solutions keeping that in mind which made it easier.

 ### Preview

 What should I do differently for next week's homework assignment?
+There is no next week homework as per my understanding.
+However, I think I executed the plan and achieved success in a satisfactory way.

 Do I need more resources?
+I think more clarification on resizing strategy of the array and the different cases of offer method like in adding a null element were not clear in the homework document.

 ## Comments (optional)